GTM Strategy for Startups: From First Customers to Scale

 Phase 3: Scale.
 Add headcount, invest in marketing, expand your ICP, and build the infrastructure to support a growing team.
 Optimise for efficiency and leverage.

-If you're building your startup's GTM strategy and want a structured approach, our GTM checklist breaks down every step.
-And if you want help building an outbound system to accelerate your early-stage pipeline, our outbound sales system setup service is designed specifically for startups making the transition from founder-led sales to a scalable process.
+If you want a structured approach, our GTM checklist breaks down every step.
+For help building an outbound system to accelerate early-stage pipeline, our outbound sales system setup service is designed for startups making the transition from founder-led sales to a scalable process.
+The hardest part of startup GTM isn't any single tactic — it's knowing which tactic to use when.
+Get the sequencing right, and the rest follows.

 Founder & CEO of UpliftGTM.
 Building go-to-market systems for B2B technology companies — outbound, SEO, content, sales enablement, and recruitment.